ErichStyger/CrashCourseC/Instructions/labs/functions.md

 ```

 # Lab
-In this lab, we implement a function which reads two numbers from the user, and then divides them:
+In this lab, we implement a function which reads two numbers from the console, and then divides them.
 First, we implement the ```divide()``` function which divides
 ```c
 /* Divides two numbers (dividend/divisor) and returns the result.
 In case of division by zero,